nlbduy/SuperStore-Retailer-Market-Expansion-Dashboard-PowerBI/README.md

 ## **🎯 Project Objectives**

-This project uses the well-known *Global Superstore* dataset to build a Power BI dashboard for the Executive Board to make data-informed strategic decisions of market expansion.
+This project uses the well-known ***Global SuperStore*** dataset to build a Power BI dashboard for the Executive Board to make data-informed strategic decisions of **market expansion**.
 Our main goals are:

-- Gain a holistic overview of the company's business market over the years.
+- Gain a holistic **overview** of the company's business market over the years.
-- Observe the growth trends of key performance indicators (KPIs).
+- Observe the **growth trends** of key performance indicators (KPIs).
-- Understand the profit mechanism to formulate strategies for market improvement and expansion.
+- Understand the **profit mechanism** to formulate strategies for market improvement and expansion.

 ## **👥 Target audience**